 How to Apply

-We accept postdoctoral fellowship applications on a rolling basis until January 15, 2020.
-Candidates cannot begin their fellowship until they obtain a limited permit to practice medicine under the supervision of a New York State–licensed psychologist by the start of the fellowship.
+We accept postdoctoral fellowship applications on a rolling basis until January 8, 2021.
+It is expected that candidates will obtain a limited permit to practice medicine under the supervision of a New York State–licensed psychologist by the start of the fellowship.

 Interested candidates should submit a cover letter, three letters of recommendation, and a de-identified evaluation report you created for a child or adolescent with autism spectrum disorder or related developmental disability to email@example.com.